capire/samples/extension-delegation.md

 Every microservice contains a `cds.xt.RemoteExtensiblityService` (see [remote-extensibility-service.cds](https://github.com/capire/reviews/blob/remote-extend/srv/remote-extensibility-service.cds)) that is configured in [package.json](https://github.com/capire/reviews/blob/remote-extend/package.json)

 In addition, a handler implementation for `cds.xt.ExtensibilityService` redirects the requests to the `cds.xt.RemoteExtensiblityService` (see [delegating-extensibility-service.js](https://github.com/capire/reviews/blob/remote-extend/srv/delegating-extensibility-service.js))

+### Notes for Java

+This is a Node.js example and `@sap/cds-mtxs` is used as a library here running together with the application.
+In Java, a sidecar is necessary.
+So the configuration and implementation regarding the remote extensibility service must be done in the `mtx/sidecar` of each app.